resource/Front-End-Standards/Stylesheets/Sass.md

 ***

 ## <a name='preface'>Preface</a>

 This document is a continuation of the [CSS Style Guide](https://github.com/resource/Front-End-Standards/blob/master/Stylesheets/CSS.md).
 As a baseline, Sass stylesheets should adhere to the CSS style guide.

 The examples in this style guide use the `.scss` syntax.
 This is the preferred syntax when writing Sass.
 Avoid using the `.sass` syntax.

 ## <a name='white-space-formatting'>White Space & Formatting</a>

 Style declarations should conform to the [Resource CSS standard](https://github.com/resource/Front-End-Standards/blob/master/Stylesheets/CSS.md#declaration-blocks).

 Mixins and Functions should conform to the [Resource JavaScript standard](https://github.com/resource/Front-End-Standards/blob/master/JavaScript/JavaScript.md#formatting) as much as possible.

 ## <a name='imports'>Imports and Partials</a>

 Group `@import` rules at the top of the document.

-Denote partials with a leading underscore.
+Use a leading underscore `_` in partial filenames, but exclude the underscore when importing the partial.

 Use dashes and lowercase characters when naming files.